Rolling Stones celebrate 50th, hint about tour

 But the Jagger/Richards partnership has also had its chillier moments.

-Earlier this year, Richards apologized to Jagger for derogatory comments he made about the lead singer in his 2010 memoir "Life", which caused a rift within the band.
+Earlier this year, Richards apologised to Jagger for derogatory comments he made about the lead singer in his 2010 memoir "Life", which caused a rift within the band.

 In comments reported by Rolling Stone magazine, the two agreed it was time to settle their differences, leaving fans keen for another world tour breathing a sigh of relief.